busylee999/issue-handler/README.md

 Note: If you want to attach file for issue you need to specify file permissions as readable for everybody especially if you created it in application own directory.

+And in base activity class add callback method in onCreate()

+    IssueHandler.onActivityCreate(this);

 ## Latest version

 This is now just beta version.
 Latest version in mvn repo is 1.0.6.